flowgrammable/flowsim/doc/README_UNIT_TEST.md

     mocha -R spec test.js

 ###How to run unit test runner

+Unit test runner runs all the test files except the rest tests on server.

   1. Locate the Makefile
   2. Run the unit test runner as follows in that Makefile directory